starfederation/datastar/tools/vscode-extension/README.md

 - Datastar action completion and signature help
 - Attribute key and value validation
 - Hover documentation and links to the Datastar reference
-- Document-local signal and nested property completion
+- Signal completion
+- Go to definition for signals
 - Syntax highlighting in HTML and common template languages

 Signals declared with attributes such as `data-signals`, `data-computed`, `data-bind`, `data-ref`, and `data-indicator` are suggested after typing `$` in a Datastar expression.
 Nested properties are suggested after typing a signal path followed by `.`.